Simplesse: Nutritional fact

 Simplesse is digested as a protein, but due to the micro dispersion formed, it produces only 1.0 to 1.3 Cal/g as opposed to 9.0 Cal/g that produces regular fat.
 Consuming Simplesse gives the possibility of maintaining the rich texture of the product by avoiding the high calorie intake.
-Simplesse allows the consumer to feel satiety just as consuming a regular fat.
+Simplesse allows the consumer to feel satiety just as when consuming regular fat.